-EACH MARCH, ADELAIDE FESTIVAL CELEBRATES CREATIVE CULTURE IN ALL ITS FORMS, OFFERING AN INTERNATIONALLY-RENOWNED FEAST FOR ALL FIVE SENSES.
+ROUNDING OUT A JAM-PACKED SUMMER OF FUN, ADELAIDE FESTIVAL CELEBRATES CREATIVE CULTURE IN ALL ITS FORMS, OFFERING AN INTERNATIONALLY-RENOWNED FEAST FOR ALL FIVE SENSES.

-Adelaide Festival 2019 will stun audiences with an outstanding mix of internationally acclaimed theatre productions, an eclectic array of world-class musicians, breathtaking dance pieces, renowned writers and striking visual arts displays.
+Adelaide Festival 2020 will stun audiences with a dazzling array of Adelaide exclusives and world premieres featuring an outstanding mix of internationally acclaimed theatre productions, an eclectic array of world-class musicians, breathtaking dance pieces, renowned writers and striking visual arts displays.
 Overwhelmed by everything on offer?
-Here’s our top picks of not to be missed shows at this year’s Adelaide Festival of arts.
+Here’s our top picks of not-to-be-missed shows at this year’s Adelaide Festival.